-Constipation is a condition that is characterized by infrequent bowel movements that are painful or difficult, or stools that are hard in consistency.
+Constipation is a condition characterized by infrequent bowel movements that are painful or difficult or stools that are hard in consistency.
 Infrequent bowel movements alone are not a reliable indicator of constipation because bowel frequency can vary between three times a day to once a week among normal individuals.
 Hard stools that are difficult to pass or infrequent stools accompanied by abdominal pain, back pain, and abdominal bloating define constipation.

-What are the causes of constipation?
+What causes constipation?

 There are many causes of constipation including:

 - Diets are low in fiber.
 Fiber is a vegetable material resistant to digestion that promotes soft stools by adding bulk to the stool and causing water to be retained in the stool.